txuyuan/CX/README.md

 `cgroup channel <alias>` - Switch to speaking in a different group *(Alt alias: /cch)*

-`cgroup help` - Provides helpful information
+`cgroup help` - Provides helpful information (No further args to show general plugin info)
 * `channel | group | invite` - Usage info about each subcommand

 ***Permissions***